bogus-things/RG_ActionPatches/README.md

 ## Reporting an issue
 If you believe you've found a bug with RG_ActionPatches, please use the following process to let me know!
-1. Do you best to ensure the bug is with RG_ActionPatches
+1. Do your best to ensure the bug is with RG_ActionPatches
     1. Check the log for errors referencing this specific plugin
     2. If the logs show errors for other plugins, disable those with KKManager and try again
     3. Disable RG_ActionPatches with KKManager and see if the bug persists
-2. Check [Issues](https://github.com/bogus-things/RG_ActionPatches/issues) for any open issue threads
+2. Check [Issues](https://github.com/bogus-things/RG_ActionPatches/issues) for any open issues (notably the pinned issues at the top)
-    1. If you see an open thread for a bug matching the behavior you're seeing, please add a comment there instead of creating a new issue.
+    1. If you see an open issue for a bug matching the behavior you're seeing, please add a comment there instead of creating a new issue.
 And when adding a new comment, check the top post to confirm what information you should provide
     2. If you don't, feel free to create a new issue describing the bug you've found
 3. When creating a new issue, please provide the following:
     1. A description of the behavior